neuroimaginador/wf4ni/README.md

 nodes represent the output of a given function, using the incident nodes as inputs for that function.

+A *flow* object stores information about the functions used and their relationships, building what is called a *computation graph*.

 ## Examples

 A simple example: